What’s Next: How to Measure the Success of Your Holiday Promotions

 Now, what you want to have in each of these folders is one document for every year.
 It doesn’t have to be some 500 page report on your holiday email campaigns.
 Just a simple document for numbers, thoughts, and observations.

-Now what do we put into this document?
+Now what do we put into

 Below is some of the most useful information that you're going to want to have for next year’s Cyber Monday holiday promotion.

 Next year, you’ll be able to open this document and see exactly what happened in 2018.
 This will help you make better decisions for your marketing campaigns.

 So the first thing to start with when tracking your holiday promotions is the Promotion Strategy.
 What is your offer?

 For the sake of this post, let’s say our Promotion Strategy was 15% off all orders over $500, plus free ‘White Glove Shipping’.